mvaliadis/Spindle_dynamics_toolbox/README.md

 <h3>Toolbox Overview</h3>
 <p>
-    This code toolbox is designed to characterize <strong>instantaneous spindle temporal dynamics</strong> as influenced by various factors, including sleep stage/depth (SO Power), cortical up/down states (SO phase), and past history of spindles.
+    This code toolbox is designed to provide an integrated approach to characterizing <strong>instantaneous spindle temporal dynamics</strong> influenced by multiple factors, including sleep stage/depth (SO Power), cortical up/down states (SO Phase), and the past history of spindles.
+It consists of <strong>two major components:</strong>
 </p>

-<p>The toolbox consists of <strong>two major components:</strong></p>

 <h4>1.
 Quick Start GUI</h4>
 <ul>